Pingumaniac/CS6381_PA3_M3_Youngjae_Moon/README.md

 # CS6381_PA3_M3_Youngjae_Moon
 PA3 Milestone3 Youngjae Moon

-### What I have done
+### What I have done and not done
 Milestone 1 & 2 bascially almost done

 For Milestone 3,
-Do not know how to test it out and make end-to-end time measurements
+Do not know how to test it out and make end-to-end time measurements.
+Having troubles with utilising exp_generator.py

+python3 exp_generator.py -P 2 -S 2 -B 2 -D 2

+don't know how to analyze the result from the terminal

 ### Description of codes